pollyjuice74/marketGAT/README.md

 This repo is implementing a Graph Neural Network using PyTorch Geometric to predict market activity in a short period of time.

 ## Contents:
-`marketGPT`: Sandbox for tinkering and designing with the data and models.
+`marketGPT.ipynb`: Sandbox for tinkering and designing with the data and models.

 `model.py`: Contains Account object for simulating trading, HGT model, HGTConv layer, Stock object to simulate stock possesion.